Wesleyan-Media-Project/entity_linking_2022/README.md

 - The `ad_id` field contains the unique identifier for the ad.
 - The `field` field contains the field in the ad where the entity was detected.
 This could be, for example, the `page_name`, `ad_creative_body`, or `google_asr_text` (texts that we extract from video ads through Google Automatic Speech Recognition).

+## 5. Results Analysis

-However, the csv.gz files produced in this repo are usually large and may contain millions of rows.
+The `csv.gz` files produced in this repo are usually large and may contain millions of rows.
 To make it easier to read and analyze the data, we have provided two scripts [readcsvgz.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/issue-2/readcsvgz.py) and [readcsvGUI](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/issue-2/readcsvGUI.py) in the root folder.

 ### Script `readcsvgz.py`